 FBI Offering $10K Reward in Case of Missing Johns Island Girl

-UPDATE 4:51PM: From Charleston Police: “A private citizen, who wants to remain anonymous, has made a $10,000 donation in addition to the original amount of the $10,000 reward offered by the FBI for information leading to the recovery of 4 year old missing Heidi Todd.”
+UPDATE 4:51PM: From Charleston Police: “A private citizen, who wants to remain anonymous, has made a $10,000 donation in addition to the original amount of the $10,000 reward offered by the FBI for information leading to the recovery of 4-year-old missing (girl).”

-JOHNS ISLAND, SC (WTAT-TV)– Charleston Mayor John Tecklenburg and Interim Police Chief Jerome Taylor held a press conference Wednesday afternoon about the on-going efforts to find missing 4-year-old, Heidi Todd.
+JOHNS ISLAND, SC (WTAT-TV)– Charleston Mayor John Tecklenburg and Interim Police Chief Jerome Taylor held a press conference Wednesday afternoon about the on-going efforts to find a missing 4-year-old.

-Charleston Police say Todd was first reported missing just before 6:00 p.m.
+Charleston Police say the child was first reported missing just before 6:00 p.m.
 Tuesday in the Whitney Lake subdivision.

 Police, fire, rescue and coast guard officials joined in the search off Sweetleaf Lane for the missing girl well into the evening hours, and resumed search and recovery operations by 7:00 a.m. on Wednesday.